chastitywhiterose/chastehex/readme.md

 ---
 ## Compilation

-Only the C standard library is used, as well as the "chasteint.h" header that I wrote.
+Only the C standard library is used, as well as the "chastelib.h" header that I wrote.
 That library contains generally useful routines for converting between bases.
 Just compile with:

 `gcc -Wall -ansi -pedantic main.c -o chastehex`